 While BriefingEng initiates work, \textbf{Agentic Guidance Engineering (AGE)} governs the structured role of the human in reviewing and responding to agent-generated artifacts and clarification requests (e.g., during the BriefingEng and Mentoring activities).
 AGE elevates the human from a passive approver of outputs to an active, on-demand consultant who intervenes precisely where their expertise adds the greatest value.

-\begin{itemize}[leftmargin=*,nosep] \item \textbf{Purpose:} To formalize and optimize human participation in the agentic loop, ensuring that when agents escalate issues through a Consultation Request Pack (CRP) or submit a Merge-Readiness Pack (MRP), human input is efficient, targeted, and becomes a durable part of the project record.
+\textbf{Purpose.} To formalize and optimize human participation in the agentic loop, ensuring that when agents escalate issues through a Consultation Request Pack (CRP) or submit a Merge-Readiness Pack (MRP), human input is efficient, targeted, and becomes a durable part of the project record.